 Because the PIM permits Members to continually receive broadcast messages, the Exchange adopted rules pursuant to which EAMs and Exchange Market Makers are required to yield priority to all non-Member orders 10 which the Commission found to be consistent with the requirements in Section 11(a) of the Act.
-At the time PIM on ISE Gemini was approved, although the "effect versus execute" exemption under Section 11(a) existed and was available to ISE Gemini Members, because of the manner in which the PIM was designed, ISE Gemini Members were not able to comply with that exemption.
+At the time PIM was approved, although the "effect versus execute" exemption under Section 11(a) existed and was available to ISE Members, because of the manner in which the PIM was designed, ISE Members were not able to comply with that exemption.
 Instead, the PIM was designed to rely on yielding by Members to non-Member orders to be consistent with Section 11(a) of the Act.
-The Exchange notes the options markets have evolved and some options exchanges that have adopted a price improvement auction rely now on the "effect versus execute" exemption under Section 11(a) and vield execution priority to Priority Customers only.
-As a competitive response, the Exchange now proposes to delete relevant parts of Rule 723 to modify the PIM functionality so that responses submitted during a PIM auction will no longer be continually updated and broadcast to all Members.
-Doing so will allow ISE Gemini Members to rely on the "effect versus execute" exemption under Section 11(a) of the Act when utilizing the PIM.
+The Exchange notes it is now more than a decade since PIM was approved.
+The options markets have since greatly evolved and some options exchanges that have adopted a price improvement auction rely now on the "effect versus execute" exemption under Section 11(a) and yield execution priority to Priority Customers only.
+As a competitive response, the Exchange now proposes to delete relevant parts of Rule 723 to modify the PIM functionality so that responses submitted during a PIM auction will no longer be continually updated and broadcast to all Members.11 Doing so will allow ISE Members to rely on the "effect versus execute" exemption under Section 11(a) of the Act when utilizing the PIM.